dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ## 5.4.
 Errors

 Some functions always succeed at their task.
-For example, `strings.Contains` and `strconv.FormatBool` have well-defined results for all possible argument values and cannot fail — barring catastrophic and unpredictable scenarios like running out of memory, where the symptom is far from the cause and from which there’s little hope of recovery.
+For example, `strings.Contains` and `strconv.FormatBool` have well-defined results for all possible argument values and cannot fail — barring catastrophic and unpredictable scenarios like running out of memory, where the symptom is far from the cause and from which there's little hope of recovery.

 Other functions always succeed so long as their preconditions are met.
 For example, the time.Date function always constructs a time.Time from its components—year, month, and so on—unless the last argument (the time zone) is nil, in which case it panics.
 This panic is a sure sign of a bug in the calling code and should never happen in a well-written program.

-For many other functions, even in a well-written program, success is not assured because it depends on factors beyond the programmer’s control.
+For many other functions, even in a well-written program, success is not assured because it depends on factors beyond the programmer's control.
 Any function that does I/O, for example, must confront the possibility of error, and only a naïve programmer believes a simple read or write cannot fail.
-Indeed, it’s when the most reliable operations fail unexpectedly that we most need to know why.
+Indeed, it's when the most reliable operations fail unexpectedly that we most need to know why.

-Errors are thus an important part of a package’s API or an application’s user interface, and failure is just one of several expected behaviors.
+Errors are thus an important part of a package's API or an application's user interface, and failure is just one of several expected behaviors.
 This is the approach Go takes to error handling.
 A function for which failure is an expected behavior returns an additional result, conventionally the last one.
 If the failure has only one possible cause, the result is a boolean, usually called ok, as in this example of a cache lookup that always succeeds unless there was no entry for that key:
 ```go
   value, ok := cache.Lookup(key)
   if !ok {